creatif-studio/ansible-mariadb/Disaster Recovery.md

 Your new master server is now ready

 ## Step 5(and so on is optional)
-If you have other slave server, you can point them to your new master server In your new Master Server, run this
+If want other slave server to still run replication, you can point them to your new master server In your new Master Server(Server B), run this

 ```
 SHOW MASTER STATUS;